Gatorade shower: Notable examples

-Vladimir Guerrero Jr., a baseball player on the Toronto Blue Jays, is known for giving his teammates Gatorade showers after meaningful victories at home, often whenever they occur in walk-off fashion, where he would sneak up from behind them and then drench them as they were being interviewed on-field by a reporter (usually Hazel Mae of Sportsnet).
-Mae was often caught in the line of fire of the Gatorade showers, to which she jokingly acknowledged, "I need a new job", after Guerrero dumped Gatorade on her and his teammate Bo Bichette following the Blue Jays' victory on May 21, 2022 against the Cincinnati Reds at Rogers Centre.
-In August of 2022, the Blue Jays held a "Victory Vlad" bobblehead promotion whereby fans in attendance at the game versus the Cleveland Guardians would receive a bobblehead depicting Guerrero in victory mode.
+Vladimir Guerrero Jr., a baseball player on the Toronto Blue Jays, is known for giving his teammates Gatorade showers after meaningful victories at home, often whenever they occur in walk-off fashion.

+He would sneak up from behind them and then drench them as they were being interviewed on-field by a reporter (usually Hazel Mae of Sportsnet).

+Mae was often caught in the line of fire of the Gatorade showers, to which she jokingly acknowledged, "I need a new job", after Guerrero dumped Gatorade on her and his teammate Bo Bichette following the Blue Jays' victory on May 21, 2022, against the Cincinnati Reds at Rogers Centre.

+In August 2022, the Blue Jays held a "Victory Vlad" bobblehead promotion whereby fans in attendance at the game versus the Cleveland Guardians would receive a bobblehead depicting Guerrero in victory mode.

 The Blue Jays advertised this promotion by having Mae in her signature dress and wedge shoes comedically dumping Gatorade on the bobblehead, in retaliation for all of the times Guerrero has dumped Gatorade on her following Blue Jays victories.